woocommerce/woocommerce/.github/CONTRIBUTING.md

 # Contributing to WooCommerce ✨

-WooCommerce powers several online stores across the internet, and your help making it even more awesome will be greatly appreciated :)
+WooCommerce powers many online stores across the internet, and your help making it even more awesome will be greatly appreciated :)

 There are many ways to contribute to the project!